scottbedard/hexchess/docs/typescript.md

 const hexchess = Hexchess.init()
 ```

 `Hexchess` instances have the following shape.
-The `board` represents an array of position values, sorted in FEN-order.
+The `board` represents an array of `Piece` values, sorted in FEN-order.

 ```ts
 {